robfromnewground/elevenlabs-mcp/README.md

 ## Troubleshooting

-Logs can be found at:
+Logs when running with Claude Desktop can be found at:
 - **Windows**: `%APPDATA%\Claude\logs\mcp-server-elevenlabs.log`
 - **macOS**: `~/Library/Logs/Claude/mcp-server-elevenlabs.log`

-## License

-MIT